yananlong/yananlong.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webiste!
 I am a data scientist and machine learning researcher.
-I recently finished my position of research scientist at the University of Chicago.
-Prior to that, I obtained by PhD from at the same place under [Andrey Rzhetsky](https://biologicalsciences.uchicago.edu/faculty/andrey-rzhetsky).
+I recently concluded my role of Research Scientist at the University of Chicago.
+Prior to that, I obtained by PhD from the same place under [Andrey Rzhetsky](https://biologicalsciences.uchicago.edu/faculty/andrey-rzhetsky).

-My research mainly focuses on ML for scientific applications, in particular to biomedical sciences, as well as rigorous evaluation of AI models using Bayesian statistics.
-I also work on
+My research mainly focuses on ML for scientific applications, in particular to biomedical sciences, where I integrate knowledge from domain experts into predictive modelling and employ Bayesian statistic for rigorous model evaluation.
+I also work on mechanistic interpretability for machine translation models, with a particular focus on gender biases and non-binary gender identities.
+Beyond technical research, I critically interrogate AI use socio-technical methods and participatory design.

+**I am currently on both the industry and academic job markets for positions in applied data science or AI for science!**

 ## Updates
 - **2025-06**: Co-organizing a CRAFT session at ACM FAccT in Athens, Greece.
 Come find me or my wonderful collaborators [Shiran Dudy](https://www.shirandudy.com/) and [Jan Simson](https://simson.io/) if you are attending FAccT!